-The 2015 Plan provides for the grant of incentive stock options to its employees and any of its subsidiary corporations' employees, and for the grant of non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units ("RSUs"), performance units and performance shares to its employees, directors and consultants and its subsidiary corporations' employees and consultants.
-The maximum aggregate number of shares that may be issued under the 2015 Plan is 6,638,930.
-In addition, the number of shares available for issuance under the 2015 Plan is subject to an annual increase on the first day of each of its fiscal years beginning with fiscal 2017, by an amount equal to the lessor of (i) 5% of the outstanding shares of its common stock as of the last day of its immediately preceding fiscal year; and (ii) such other amount as the Company's Board may determine.
-The Company's Board approved an increase of 902,436 shares and 854,483 shares of common stock for future issuance under the 2015 Plan in the first quarter of fiscal 2017, respectively.
+The Company's 2015 Plan provides for the grant of incentive stock options to its employees and any of its subsidiary corporations' employees, and for the grant of non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units ("RSUs"), performance units and performance shares to its employees, directors and consultants and its subsidiary corporations' employees and consultants.
+The maximum aggregate number of shares that may be issued under the 2015 Plan is approximately 6.7 million.